oliviabrownutexas/Ch-11-Infrastructure/README.md

 [M49 Codes](https://unstats.un.org/unsd/methodology/m49/)

-Download: April 2021
+Downloaded: April 2021

 ---

 **Metadata:** [SDG Metadata Repository](https://unstats.un.org/sdgs/metadata/), [UN Habitat 11.2.1](https://www.arcgis.com/sharing/rest/content/items/04c64cb5553843b8a644af6429b6633c/info/metadata/metadata.xml?format=default&output=html)

 ## Organization
+All of the files within this repository are Microsoft Excel workbooks.
+Some CSV files are included in the raw data folder for users who prefer to use an open-source platform such as R or Python.

+1. Users should familiarize themselves with the metadata folder to understand the data collected.
+2. Users should download the Merge-Start workbook and save their own version by adding initials and the date YYYY-MM-DD to the file name.
+Users should then copy sheets from the tidy-data folder.
+3. The raw-data folder could be used instead of the tidy-data documents for a more advanced merged and cleaning exercise. *Again, do not overwrite raw-data or tidy-data in the folders.* Examples how the module authors created the tidy-data files are under the cleaning-data folder.
+4. The analysis folder includes the workbook used by authors to create the composite infrastructure index.
+Recreating the composite can be an advanced exercise for students seek to understand how to normalize data.
+5. The FA-AK (will change to answer-key) folder includes the answer key workbooks for all the exercises.
+6. Each folder has its own README document with more information per workflow step.

 ## Exercises
-* Exercise 1: Infrastructure Data “Mash-Up.”
+* Exercise 1: Infrastructure Data “Mash-Up”;
-* Exercise 2.1: Interpreting Infrastructure Indicators
+* Exercise 2.1: Interpreting Infrastructure Indicators;
-* *optional advanced work - Calculating a composite score*
+* *optional advanced work - Calculating a composite score;*
-* Exercise 2.2: Tipping the scales
+* Exercise 2.2: Tipping the scales;
-* Exercise 2.3: Visualizing Infrastructure Data and Mapping Regional Data
+* Exercise 2.3: Visualizing Infrastructure Data and Mapping Regional Data.

 ## License
-*See LICENSE doc for details.*
+*See LICENSE doc for details.
+NOTE - PULL FROM POVERTY CH*

 ## Acknowledgements
 Thank you to our colleagues in the [LBJ School](https://lbj.utexas.edu/)'s Data for Development PRP and our leaders: [Dr. Catherine Weaver](https://lbj.utexas.edu/weaver-catherine), [Dr. Ji Ma](https://lbj.utexas.edu/ma-ji), and Janet McLaren.